 [T]he only people for me are the mad ones, the ones who are mad to live, mad to talk, mad to be saved, desirous of everything at the same time, the ones that never yawn or say a commonplace thing, but burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars… – Jack Kerouac

-To follow some of my personal adventures, find me on Instagram!
+To follow some of Kate’s personal adventures, find her on Instagram!